-Cooking a steak to perfection requires preparation, practice, and even a few key tools.
+Cooking a steak to perfection is something anyone can do with the right preparation and tools.
 It also requires a good deal of patience—steak benefits from a period of post-grill resting—as well as an understanding of how to serve different types of steaks.

-- How best to prepare your steak—and yourself—for perfection every time you spark up the grill.
+- How best to prepare your steak every time you spark up the grill

-- The key steps and rules to follow to get a steak to your preferred level of doneness, every time.
+- What rules and steps to follow to get a steak to your preferred level of doneness, every time

-- Some key tips and mistakes to avoid when grilling steak.
+- What mistakes to avoid when grilling steak

 With so many steaks to choose from, how can you pick the right one?
-The great thing is that whatever steak you choose to grill, you’re likely to have an amazing meal—they are all amazing seared on the grill.
+Luckily, no matter what steak you choose to grill, you’re in for an amazing meal.

-While you cannot go wrong, here is a breakdown of some of the most common steaks to grill.
+Here is a breakdown of some of the most common steaks to grill:

 - Filet mignon – Filet responds well to high heat and fast cooking preparations, so the grill is the perfect way to cook this cut.
 Filet mignons are typically served rarer than other cuts, but also usually have a nice char to them.
-Filet and NY strip are our favorite “date night” steaks to grill.
+They’re perfect for date nights and intimate dinners.

 - New York strip steak – NY strip steak is a popular cut to grill that has a thin strip of fat running down one side.
 It dry-ages well, cooks quickly, and can be seasoned with just salt and pepper.
 However, it will benefit from a bit of marinating beforehand.

 - Top sirloin steak – A top sirloin is a quick and easy steak to prepare.
 It doesn’t have the same reputation as the three steaks above but can be just as tender and flavorful if cooked right.
 They are also the perfect size to cook a few of to feed a family.